WorkingOnTheName/portfolio/readme.md

 #save and exit with ctrl+c, y, enter
 sudo service postgresql restart
 ```
-13. Open port for postgres on VM using UFW (uncomplicated fire wall) and create
-postgres firewall rule on google cloud
+# 13. Open port for postgres on VM using UFW (uncomplicated fire wall) and create postgres firewall rule on google cloud

-14. Create Postgres Database and populate it with tables.
+# 14. Create Postgres Database and populate it with tables

 I wont show all of the SQL Quesries I ran in my code, but I will paste one piece
 that I used to calculate highrisk customers.